Dates: 6/25 - 30, 2017

 Assembly Point: Jackson, WY

-(airline service to Jackson; Timberline van shuttle to and from Jackson prior to and following tour)
+(Timberline van shuttle is included from and to Jackson prior to and following tour)

 Meeting time: hotel 8:30 am

 Tour Cost: $2,445

 (Includes all lodging, all meals, park entrance fees, shuttles prior to and following tour, leaders, trail maps and narratives)